Dealing With Emotions

 NOTE: Subscribe box is down below the mountain picture.

-I am 63 and will soon be 64.
-Life has been a journey of health issues since I was 32 and got sprayed by a crop duster.
+I am 64.
+Life has been a journey of health issues since before I was 32 and got sprayed by a crop duster.
 I have warrior attitude.
 Being a warrior does not mean you always win.
 It means you never quit trying.
 Life is what you make it and I choose to make mine as happy as possible no matter where I am in life.

-I spend a lot of time on this hospital bed due to constant pain but I am just thankful I have the hospital bed to lay on.
-I am disabled but I don’t let that stop me from living life and enjoying it.
+I spend a lot of time on this hospital bed due to constant pain and sickness but I am just thankful I have the hospital bed to lay on.
+I am disabled but I do not let that stop me from living life and enjoying it.
 Life is what we make it and I choose to make mine happy.

 Son and Daisy

-My world from my hospital bed-it is filled with warmth and love from so many.
+My one room world from my hospital bed-it is filled with warmth and love from so many.

 I still dream of going back to Italy, of us having one of those mini buses with a lift for my chair that son can convert into a travel home for us to make it easier when I have to go to Denver for surgeries and stuff.
-I still dream of learning how to tap dance…yes even on these crutches just so I can say I did.
+I still dream of learning how to tap dance…yes even on these crutches or laying on my hospital bed, just so I can say I did.
 All I need are a pair of size 11 tap shoes.

 image from facebookemoticons123.blogspot.com

-I draw, I paint, I write, I do photography…my latest love is the clouds for I see faces in the clouds all the time and have a blog at the top of the page entitled “Faces in the Clouds” I sit on a stool and help son cook…yes, often with him leaning over me to help me pour or stir but I get to do it.
-My philosophy is if you can’t do it one way…then create a new way.
-Son says I am the only person he knows that used their all terrain power chair like a back hoe…using a grain shovel and rake to move dirt or mulch in the garden.
+I draw, I paint, I write, I do photography…my latest love is the clouds for I see faces in the clouds all the time and have a blog at the top of the page entitled “Faces in the Clouds”.
+On good days, I sit on a stool and help son in the kitchen…yes, often with him leaning over me to help me pour or stir but I get to do it. :) My philosophy is if you can’t do it one way…then create a new way.
+Son says I am the only person he knows that used to use their all terrain power chair like a back hoe…using a grain shovel and rake to move dirt or mulch in the garden.
 I would hold the handle between my legs and rake up the stuff on the two foot wide shovel and then go backwards dragging the shovel to where I wanted to dump it.
+I miss those days of being out in the yard.
+Life has changed since then and I am basically a one room person.

 Ever since I was a little girl, I was told I was a dreamer.
 I can remember report cards with “day dreams” written on it.
 I think dreams are what keep us going.
 Without dreams…we have no hope.